-This course investigates the biblical and theological foundations for spiritual formation, for both individuals and communities.
-The course invites students to do a critical evaluation of their inner world as it is reflected in their daily lives.
-This is accomplished by exploring and evaluating different historic traditions and their unique contributions to formation in the framework of the kingdom of God.
-Students will develop an understanding of the social and psychological dimensions of spiritual formation to formulate a contextualized plan for personal and collective spiritual formation.
+This course is designed to guide leaders toward developing an understanding of the biblical and theological foundations for spiritual formation.
+Students will do a critical evaluation of their inner world as it is reflected in their daily lives.
+They will also explore and evaluate different historic traditions and their unique contributions to God's Kingdom formation.
+Students will develop an understanding of the socio-psychological aspects of spiritual formation to formulate a contextualized plan for leading and guiding others in personal and collective spiritual formation.